CosmWasm/sylvia-book/src/basics/error_handling.md

 # Error handling

-`StdError` provides us with some useful variants related to the `CosmWasm` smart contract development.
-What if you would like to emit errors related to your bussiness logic?
+`StdError` provides useful variants related to the `CosmWasm` smart contract development.
+What if you would like to emit errors related to your business logic?

 ## Custom error

-We start with adding new dependency [`thiserror`](https://docs.rs/thiserror/1.0.44/thiserror/) to our `Cargo.toml`.
+We start by adding a new dependency [`thiserror`](https://docs.rs/thiserror/1.0.44/thiserror/) to our `Cargo.toml`.

 ```toml